bbenedict/bbenedict/100days.md

 Instead of coding a single project, I explored different areas like development environments, technologies and languages.
 Maybe I should have called it 100 days of learning something technical?
-I captured everything in a daily log file which you can read below.
+I documented everything I did, or tried to do, in a daily log file that you can read below.

 These were my areas of focus